AWARDS OF ONECITY GRANTS 2017/18

 The OneCity Trustees made funding awards at a meeting in June 2016.
 Ten grants were awarded, totalling over £71,000, for a diverse and innovative set of projects to tackle social exclusion in the city over the next year.

-A number of projects were funded through the OneCity Trust in partnership with Travis Perkins Managed Services.
+A number of projects were funded through the OneCity Trust in partnership with Travis Perkins Managed Services and the City of Edinburgh Council via the Community Benefit Fund.

 BRIDGEND INSPIRING GROWTH (BIG): Bridgend Farmhouse Community Renovation Project